abhinavssingh/sitecore-upgrade-powershell-scripts/scripts/GetChildrenCount/Readme.md

 ### How to execute these scripts

 - Right click on Context Item
-- Go to the Scripts --> Content Migration --> Get Children Count
+- Go to the Scripts --> Content Migration --> Content --> Get Children Count
 - Select Nested true if you want nested children count
 - Select the templates what you want to exclude